AIMING TO DISCIPLE 144,000 INTERNATIONAL STUDENTS BY 2030

-Historically, the gospel spread with equal celerity and facility eastwards, reaching India and China (largely by the familiarity with the Syriac language) as it did westwards to Greece, Italy and Africa.
+Historically, the gospel spread with equal celerity and facility eastwards towards India and China (largely by the familiarity with the Syriac language) as it did westwards to Greece, Italy and Africa.
 In each locality, the gospel contextualized, adapted and embedded itself into the culture.
-The gospel not only transformed the culture but was in some respects transformed by the culture while still keeping the essentials of the faith-a common canon, creed and Christ.
+The gospel not only transformed the culture but was in some respects transformed by the culture while still keeping the three essentials of the faith-a common canon, creed and Christ.

 Shamanism, Taoism and Buddhism are deeply rooted in the psyche of Chinese culture.
-This incorporates the concept of the true pathway or ‘the way.’
-Buddhism stresses the middle path or middle way- a life of modesty.
-Chinese is similarly in thought to Hebrew where letters represent pictures and ideas.
+These beliefs incorporate the concept of balance and finding the true pathway.’
+Buddhism, in particular, stresses the middle path or middle way – living a life of modesty.
+Chinese is similar in thought to Hebrew where letters represent pictures and ideas.
 Chinese religion is very reflective, philosophical and disciplined in its approach with a strong communal ethos and honour code.
 The Chinese language juxtaposes letters that reflect ideas and concepts.
 Many of these seem to ally with biblical creation and flood narratives.
 The concept of the divine man in the form of the emperor is also a very early one.
-These ideas, together with others such as the ‘ying-yang, ‘chi, and Tao are strong influences and constitute useful entre-points for portraying G-d in his composite unity, his spirit and absolute, universal truth.
-The gospel is spreading faster in China than any other place and Chinese Christians are experiencing persucation for Yeshua’s name in countless house and underground churches.
+These ideas, together with others such as the ‘ying-yang, ‘chi, and Tao are strong influences and constitute useful entry-points for portraying G-d in his composite unity.
+The gospel is spreading faster in China than any other place and Chinese Christians are experiencing persecution for Yeshua’s name in countless house and underground churches.
 Nevertheless, China is a rich mission field; the blood of the martyrs is indeed the seed of the church.